San103/LinuxScriptCurrentDate/README.md

+# Php-Holiday-Package
+Set local date to current date, API based.

+    setTime.sh

+<h1>For Arch Linux based OS</h1>
+must have these packages in your OS

+- [x] sudo pacman -S curl
+- [x] sudo pacman -S jq

-to run the script in terminal, simply go to directly of the file and type the filename 'setTime.sh' including sh
+Run the script in terminal,
+simply go to directory of the file and type the filename 'setTime.sh'

-this only for Linux OS command